 Pity poor Catherine MacKinnon, the extremely ideological, thoroughly antimale feminist “scholar.”
 It seems she has been reduced to redundancy.
-After years of decrying how porn oppresses women, hundreds of thousands, if not millions, of young and not so young women freely, enthusiastically — nay, narcissistically — photograph or video themselves in the nude and in sexual acts of all kinds, then upload their work to the Internet for all the world to see.
+After years of decrying how porn oppresses women*, hundreds of thousands, if not millions, of young and not so young women in this Age of the Selfie (celebs and everyday citizens posting their self-made pictures online), freely, enthusiastically — nay, narcissistically — snap selfies in the nude and in sexual acts of all kinds, then upload their work to the Internet for all the world to see.

 What does that make of MacKinnon’s “pornography is oppression” theory, wherein mostly poor women are forced by “conditions of inequality based on sex” to take part in porn** to please men?

 Alas, it seems that technology has exposed the real deal: women, to whom limitless opportunities in the work world are now available, have discovered the Internet-driven power of female sexuality and are leaping into porn not necessarily to please men but to immortalize themselves as beauty/sex objects!

 “…[T]he online pornography industry itself is collapsing as amateurs take over from professionals.” -Globe & Mail columnist Margaret Wente